University of New Orleans reacts to student’s mysterious death - NewsBreak

 University of New Orleans reacts to student’s mysterious death

-NEW ORLEANS (WGNO) — The New Orleans Police Department is investigating the circumstances of a 21-year-old’s death over the weekend.
+NEW ORLEANS (WGNO) — The New Orleans Police Department began investigating the circumstances of a 21-year-old’s death over the weekend, but officials are saying it could be weeks or even months before we learn how she died.

-According to a spokesman for the department, shortly before 7 a.m.
-Saturday morning, police arrived at a local hospital and learned Ciaya Whetsone died upon her arrival to the hospital.
+According to a spokesman for the department, shortly before 7 a.m. on Saturday, February 19, police arrived at a local hospital and learned Ciaya Whetsone died upon her arrival to the hospital.

+Whetstone’s cause of death remains under investigation, the New Orleans Coroner’s Office reported on Monday.
+The office adds that it could take up to two months to determine Whetsone’s cause of death.

 Hours before her death, Whetstone reportedly got an Uber; however, it’s unclear if the college student was taken to the hospital by the Uber driver.